zenodraft/zenodraft/README.md

 ## Access tokens

-To use `zenodraft`, a personal access token is required.
-These are stored in a file `.env`.
-Create it by making a copy of the example file, like so
+To use `zenodraft`, a personal access token is required. `zenodraft` looks for the access token first in the environment variables named `ZENODO_SANDBOX_ACCESS_TOKEN` and `ZENODO_ACCESS_TOKEN`, then in a file called `.env`, which must reside in the directory from which you run `zenodraft`.

+You can create your own `.env` by copying the example env file, like so

 ```shell
 cp example.env .env